soham842op/DataWhisperer/README.md

 Your local agent will:

-* 🧠 Use Mistral 7B to generate SQL
+* 🧠 Use CodeLLama to generate SQL
 * 🔍 Query the SQLite database
 * 💬 Return the result